 What are networks?

-Networks, as special interest groups within IDEC, are formed and disbanded at the will of the membership.
+Networks, are special interest groups within IDEC; they are formed and disbanded at the will of the membership.

 What is the purpose of a network?

 The purpose of a network is to share information, resources, connect, inquire and discuss topics and issues with other interested members.
 With Slack, networks can chat, upload files, share opportunities and resources.
 The networks are meant to be fluid and ever-changing to truly reflect interests and concerns of the membership.